-In order to estimate the generalization gap, we need a further technical assumption on the neural networks and the underlying map i.e. we assume that, for any fixed architecture L, d_1, \ldots, d_L the input function \bar{g} satisfies, where the second infimum is taken with respect to all network parameters θ that satisfy the hypothesis of Proposition 3.8.
+In order to estimate the generalization gap, we need a further technical assumption on the neural networks and the underlying map.
+We assume that, for any fixed architecture L, d_1, \ldots, d_L the countably-parametric input \bar{g} satisfies, where the second infimum is taken with respect to all network parameters θ that satisfy the hypothesis of Proposition 3.8.